-- As changes occur, identify in the HR-Payroll System whether employees are teleworking full-time in-state, full-time out-of-state, part-time in-state, or part-time out-of-state, and identify the location of any teleworking. - Report teleworking activities for the previous calendar year to OSHR annually on or before March 1, beginning with the report for calendar year 2023 submitted on March 1, 2024.
-This report, at a minimum, will include: - Data on the number and percentage of employees participating in full-time teleworking, part-time teleworking, and full-time onsite by demographic data (race and ethnicity, gender, age range) and by occupational classification. - Out-of-state teleworking arrangements. - Teleworking arrangements approved as a part of an ADA accommodation. - Assessment of their teleworking program, including goals, benefits, challenges, and best practices.
+- Report teleworking activities for the previous calendar year to OSHR annually on or before March 1, which at a minimum will include: - Data on the number and percentage of employees participating in full-time teleworking, part-time teleworking, and full-time onsite by demographic data (race and ethnicity, gender, age range) and by occupational classification. - Out-of-state teleworking arrangements. - Teleworking arrangements approved as a part of an ADA accommodation. - Assessment of their teleworking program, including goals, benefits, challenges, and best practices.